Jix0u/Pisces/README.md

 # Pisces

-# APIs used
+## Voiceover
-Cohere Chat = Generate Text to Speech
+Cohere Chat for generating Text for the advertisement voiceover GTTS (Google's text to speech) for voiceover.

-Hugging Face API = Video Gen
+## Video

-# Models
+Hugging Face API for generating the video.

-Keras LSTM for music generation
+## Music
-Features : Pitch, Step, Duration
+Keras LSTM trained for music generation with Features : Pitch, Step, Duration